YippeYim/manoonChange-chrome-extention/README.md

 # ManoonChange

-This extension is make for my problem.
-It's I can't install other keyboard layout on school's computer, that make me so anoying to type.
+This extension is made for my problem.
+It's because I can't install other keyboard layouts on the school's computer, which make me so annoying to type.

 ## Table of contents